create-next-quick

 npx create-next-quick [project-name]

-, the tool will prompt you for it.
-Use .
+If you omit [project-name], the tool will prompt you for it.
+Use . to

 create in the current directory (must be empty).